How is Chronic Fatigue Syndrome a Disability?

 i 3 Table Of Contents

-How is Chronic Fatigue Syndrome a Disability?
-Chronic fatigue syndrome (CFS) may cause mental and physical exhaustion frequently over long periods of time.
+Chronic fatigue syndrome (CFS) may cause mental and physical exhaustion frequently over long periods.
 Your fatigue may likely interfere with your daily activities.
 Often, it can result in impaired cognitive functions.
 If your chronic fatigue syndrome keeps you from working, you may qualify for Social Security disability benefits (SSDI).

-Chronic fatigue syndrome and Social Security disability
+Chronic Fatigue Syndrome and Social Security Disability

 Social Security disability considers chronic fatigue syndrome a significant impairment.
 However, you must meet certain requirements to receive SSDI benefits.
 Generally, Social Security requires any disabling condition interfere with your normal daily activities.
 Additionally, your symptoms must keep you from working for at least 12 months.
 For SSDI, you must have worked a certain amount of years recently.

 Social Security relies, in part, on the Center for Disease Control’s (CDC) definition to evaluate CFS.
 The CDC defines chronic fatigue syndrome as persistent fatigue that has a definite date of onset.
 There is no other mental or physical cause.
-Rest or sleep doesn’t improve the fatigue.
+Rest or sleep doesn’t improve fatigue.
 Lastly, the fatigue significantly interferes with work, school, social, or personal activities.
-The diagnosis also requires at least four of the following symptoms for at least six months:

 • A general feeling of being unwell that lasts at least 24 hours following a period of exertion